-What Does a Medical Lab Tech Do?
+What Does a Medical Lab Technician Do?
+(A Closer Look)

 You’ve heard about the exciting career opportunity in the healthcare industry, but you don’t exactly picture yourself as a nurse.
 It’s important to know that not all healthcare careers involve direct patient care.
 There are in-demand opportunities in the field that allow you to work behind-the-scenes while still having a positive impact on people’s health.

 That stat alone should pique your interest about this career.
 But it’s not enough to make up your mind.
-Before choosing to pursue this profession, you need to be able to answer the following question: What does a medical lab tech do?
+Before choosing to pursue this profession, you need to be able to answer the following question: What does a medical lab technician do?

 Hospitals and doctors’ offices wouldn’t be the same without medical lab technicians.
-MLTs are a critical component of a functioning healthcare facility.
+These professionals are a critical component of a functioning healthcare facility.
 They work under the supervision of physicians, lab managers or lab technologists to conduct lab tests on specimens.
 The work they do behind-the-scenes helps doctors detect diseases or illnesses and determine treatment options.

-Though you may not frequently come into contact with an MLT as a patient, it doesn’t mean they don’t play a crucial role on the medical team.
-If you do encounter an MLT, he or she will likely be donning a full lab coat, mask, gloves and goggles while collecting or handling specimens for testing.
+Though you may not frequently come into contact with a medical lab tech as a patient, it doesn’t mean they don’t play a crucial role on the medical team.
+If you do encounter a lab tech, they will likely be donning a full lab coat, mask, gloves and goggles while collecting or handling specimens for testing.

 Now let’s get into some more specific job duties.